Understanding standing charges.

 How do standing charges work?

-You’ll see your standing charge listed on your energy bill as a 'daily unit rate', with different prices for electricity and gas.
+You can see how much you’re paying for your standing charge listed on your energy bill as a 'daily unit rate', with different prices for electricity and gas.

-It’s kept separate from the kWh unit rate to avoid vulnerable houses with high energy usage paying proportionately higher sums.
+It’s kept separate from the kilowatt hour (kWh) unit rate to avoid vulnerable houses with high energy usage paying proportionately higher sums.

 How much do I have to pay for the standing charge?